TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 When you spend $50 or more on men's &. women's activewear in store &. online, 12/25/16-12/31/16\*

+Get Details: Ready.
+Set.
+Go.
+Sale Live Your Workout.
+Love The Savings.

+In Store &.
+Online | Ends January 1

+Under $15 Xersion for the Family

+Select styles.

-Get Details: After Christmas Sale &.
-Clearance Shop Sale: View Store Ad:End of Season Clearance 50-70% Off Shop Clearance: Women Men Kids Home Jewelry Shoes Handbags Seasonal Trim &.
-Decor Home White Sale | December 25-January 1 Stock Up!
+Up to 60% Off All Xersion for the Family Shop Women Shop Men Shop Kids       View Store Ad Home White Sale | December 25-January 1 Stock Up!
 30 to 50% Off

 Select styles.